countvajhula/raqit/README.rst

 What Does the Main Branch Contain?
 ----------------------------------

 The ``main`` branch doesn't function as the usual kind of main branch, which is usually concerned with integrating diverse changes into a linear sequence of changes.
+Instead, the main branch here is simply an alias for an existing stable language, typically whatever the "latest hotness" may be (say, ``lang/6``).
+As new experiments usually start from recent stable languages, the language referred to by the main branch **typically synthesizes the best of many recent experiments**, so it's a good branch to start on.

+The code, examples, and documentation within each branch are *self-contained and consistent*.

-Instead, the main branch is simply an alias for an existing stable language, typically whatever the "latest hotness" may be (say, ``lang/6``).
-This is so that the repo is usable as a language immediately when installed, without requiring an additional step to select the language by switching to a new branch.
-Please keep in mind, though, that unlike the ``lang/``-prefixed branches which are stable and linear, ``main`` could point to anything, and it isn't intended to track linear development (which there isn't, in this repo) --- at any given time, it's just an alias for some branch (could be any branch)!
+The repo is structured this way so that, even while supporting diverse experimentation, the repo is still usable as a language immediately when installed, without requiring an additional step to select the language by switching to a new branch.
+Please keep in mind, though, that unlike the ``lang/``-prefixed branches which are stable and linear, ``main`` could point to anything, and it isn't intended to track linear development (which there isn't, in this repo) --- at any given time, it's just an alias for some branch!

 Doing an Experiment
 -------------------

 To make a new language, just pick any existing language as a starting point (by checking out its branch).
 Then, create a new branch and name it whatever you like (say, ``lang/9``).

 Now, if you'd like to modify some existing feature of the language, just edit the corresponding module (say, ``let.rkt`` for the ``let`` binding form).
 Otherwise if you'd like to experiment with a new feature (say, exceptions), then add a new module for the feature.
 Once you've got the functionality you want, ``require`` that module in the ``expander.rkt`` module and reprovide it in the way you'd like it to be used (i.e., typically, just require and reprovide as is, or with some simple renaming to override Racket's built-in versions).
 The existing languages have examples of all of these things so it's just a matter of following those patterns.

-Remember to update ``examples.rkt`` for your new language to reflect your changes.
+Remember to update ``examples.rkt`` for your new language to reflect your changes and also document your new feature in ``raqit-doc/scribblings/raqit.scrbl``.

+If you'd like to customize syntax at the reader level (e.g., for handling special symbols, delimiters, prefixes or suffixes that don't follow the usual Lisp (symex-oriented) syntax) rather than at the expander stage (i.e., macros), then refer to ``reader.rkt`` which contains the language `*readtable* <https://docs.racket-lang.org/guide/hash-reader.html#(part._readtable)>`_, including some existing extensions that you could follow as examples.

 Non-Ownership
 =============